> OUTBREAK STATUS

 > UGANDA — KAMPALA

-Confirmed cases2
+Confirmed cases19

-SourceTravelers from DRC
+SourceTravelers from DRC + contacts of confirmed cases

 LocationKampala